 Glutamine – Uses and Functions

-The human body synthesizes more amount of glutamine which is further involved in numerous biochemical process of life.
+The human body synthesizes more amount of glutamine which is further involved in numerous biochemical processes of life.
 It involves the metabolic process occurring in the kidney and the liver, etc. Some of the functions and glutamine uses are as follows.

 - Glutamine helps in the synthesis of proteins in the human body.

-- It helps the body in the formation of energy and this amino acid is said to be the highest concentration of a free-floating amino acid within the blood.
+- It helps the body in the formation of energy and this amino acid is said to be the highest concentration of a free-floating amino acid in the blood.